gatienc/City-vegetation-analysis/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Use of satellite data to analysis the NDVI of the "Hauts de France" region, and compare the results with the "ville et village fleuris" label.
+Using the NDVI satellite data of the "Hauts de France" region, to compare to the "ville et village fleuris" label.

 Data has been extracted from the french opendata website [here](https://opendata.hautsdefrance.fr/dataset/df6f0a08-8613-4fb9-b418-0cfbc6cd124d)